-- A. Agreement Number and Seller name, and lower-tier subcontractor names, - B. Project Name, - C. Number of employees of Seller and its subcontractors and hours worked per individual identified by craft including non-manual supervision, - D. Equipment Make and Model onsite and the condition of the equipment and hours worked or on standby, - E. Names of visitors, - F. Description of work performed including tests, or inspections and witness/hold points met, - G. Environmental, Safety and Health observations and incidents, - H. Special comments (e.g., competent person input, delays, disruptions, critiques, duration of any delays or disruptions and the individuals impacted), - I. Seller Authorized Representative or designee signature, - J. Weather conditions and temperature, - K. Date, - L. Event(s)/Condition(s) Reported, and - M. Attachments.
+- A. Subcontract Number and Subcontractor name. - B. Project Name, - C. Number of employees of Seller and its subcontractors and hours worked per individual identified by craft including non-manual supervision, - D. Equipment Make and Model onsite and the condition of the equipment and hours worked or on standby, - E. Names of visitors. - F. Description of work performed including tests, or inspections and witness/hold points met, - G. Environmental, Safety and Health observations and incidents, - H. Special comments (e.g., competent person input, delays, disruptions, critiques, duration of any delays or disruptions and the individuals impacted), - I. Seller Authorized Representative or designee signature, - J. Weather conditions and temperature, - K. Date, - L. Event(s)/Condition(s) Reported, and - M. Attachments.